Committee to select five prominent markets for redevelopment in Delhi

 "Fifty market associations had applied under the market redevelopment plan that will be considered in the selection process.
 Only those markets that have submitted applications will be considered for selection under redevelopment project," Goyal said.

-The online application sought details like approximate number of shops in the market; unique products, shops, food hubs in the market; five key infrastructural issues; and how market association can assist government in the market redevelopment.
+The online application sought details like approximate number of shops in the market; unique products, shops, food hubs in the market; five key infrastructural issues in the market; how market association can assist government in the market redevelopment.

 The government has allocated Rs 100 crore for the programme in the 2022-23 financial year and creation of over 1.5 lakh job opportunities is estimated through the initiative.